For event agencies, marketing/HR and the public sector

 Video mixer

 The number of video inputs you need on your mixer depends on the number of cameras or computer screens showing presentations (or videos, websites, etc.).
-Look for a good video mixer that provides professional-quality camera-to-camera transitions.
+Look for a good video mixer that allows for professional-quality camera-to-camera transitions.

 I recommend the following systems: